List of Wentworth characters: Judy Bryant

 Judy Bryant (Vivienne Awosoga) (season 8) is a hacker who is suspected of terrorism and is despised by Ann Reynolds, the new general manager, for this, as her daughter died in a terrorist attack.
-She befriends Allie, Ruby and Boomer, but is only out for herself, also assaulting Ann and stealing Lou and Reb's money to stall her extradition, and eventually stabs Allie and turns her into a paraplegic because of Allie's reaction to her assaulting Ann.
+She befriends Allie, Ruby and Boomer, but is only out for herself, also assaulting Ann and stealing Lou and Reb's money to stall her extradition, and eventually stabs Allie and turns her into a paraplegic because she found out she stole Reb's money.
 When her treachery is discovered, they report her to Lou, who nearly kills her before she offers an escape involving a bomb.
 Lou agrees, but only wants revenge on the officers.
 Ann, knowing the authorities are tracking the movements of her accomplices on the outside and that Judy was involved with those who killed her daughter, has Judy moved to an area near the site where the bomb will go off to prevent her escape, and Judy is killed in the explosion.